 Main walls

-Repair category 1
+Repair category 2

 Notes No significant defects evident.

-Windows, external doors and joinery Repair category 2 Notes The majority of the window units and the external doors are of an older design and wear and tear is noted.
-Repair/replacement in the short to medium term should be anticipated.
+Windows, external doors and joinery

+Repair category 2

+Notes Window units and external doors are of an older design and wear and tear is noted.
+Repair/ replacement in the medium term should be anticipated.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+Damage is evident to the timber fascia/soffit boards.